[Edge] Unlock IKEA BILRESA scroll wheel and dual button

 There are settings to change the default behaviour but that’s only needed for specific cases mentioned below.

-• For lights using the official statelessSwitchLevelStep capability like Matter Playground and, soon, Matter stock drivers, no action is needed.
-Keep the Max step size at 100 and just copy the rule changing the IDs.
+• First check if your driver for lights has included the official statelessSwitchLevelStep capability, in that case no action is needed.
+Keep the Max step size at 100 and just copy the rule above changing the IDs.

-• For Virtual Dimmer use capability islandtheme02751.stepLevel and command setStepLevel .
-Change the Max step size to 25 or won’t work as expected since the driver sends steps up to 100% by default if you fully scroll the wheel.
+• For Virtual Dimmer , if you installed the new driver with statelessSwitchLevelStepsupport no action is needed, keep the max at 100 and copy the rule.
+If you are using the original driver and don’t want to switch yet, use capability islandtheme02751.stepLevel, command setStepLevel and change the Max step size to 25 or won’t work as expected since the driver sends steps up to 100% by default if you fully scroll the wheel.

 • For Lights Multifunction would be capability legendabsolute60149.levelSteps and command setLevelSteps, with Max step size being 30.